Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Results

 \subsection{Electron densities and temperatures}

-The two components of the doublet [OII]$\lambda\lambda3727,3729$ are detected and unaffected by strong sky residuals in 14 galaxies of our entire sample.
-For this subsample, we estimate the electron density using {the {\verb|getTemDen|} task in \pyneb\, assuming T$_e=15000$K. We find a wide range of electron densities from $\sim 42$ to $\sim 1256$ cm$^{-3}$, with a mean value of $500$ cm$^{-3}$.
-Our results are reported in Table \ref{tab:abundance}.}
+The two components of the doublet [OII]$\lambda\lambda3727,3729$ are detected and unaffected by strong sky residuals in 15 galaxies of our entire sample.
+For this subsample, we estimate the electron density using {the {\verb|getTemDen|} task in \pyneb\, assuming T$_e=15000$K {and performing 100 Monte Carlo simulations in order to include the uncertainties of the observed fluxes.
+We find a wide range of electron densities from $\sim 47$ to $\sim 1261$ cm$^{-3}$, with a mean value of $560$ cm$^{-3}$.} {These values are within the range of values observed at similar redshifts \citep[e.g.][]{Sanders2016density,Reddy2023mosdef}.
+Given the uncertainties (we obtained a mean value of $\sim 270$ cm$^{-3}$) in the estimated n$_e$ values due to the low S/N of [OII]$\lambda\lambda3727,3729$, we report densities in Table \ref{tab:abundance} but in the following sections used only the mean value of the entire sample.}}